benjamin102014/Cloud-Media-Server/README.md

 #

-After instances are running and configured, you can access Filebrowser and Universal Media Server web interfaces at their respective adresses, found by running `terraform output`.
+After instances are running and configured, you can access File Browser and Universal Media Server web interfaces at their respective adresses, found by running `terraform output`.

-- Filebrowser: `{filebrowser_ip}:8080`
+- File Browser: `{filebrowser_ip}:8080`
     - Default credentials: `user=admin`, `pass=admin`
 - Universal Media Server: `{universalmediaserver_ip}:9001`
     - Create a user at first launch